Blog

 There is a comforting myth that moving to the cloud hands your security problem to Amazon, Microsoft or Google.
 It does not.
 The big platforms secure their infrastructure superbly — but how you configure access, who can reach what, and whether your accounts are protected is entirely on you.
 And that is where almost every breach actually happens.

-The good news: the controls that prevent the overwhelming majority of incidents are well understood, mostly free, and within reach of any business.
+The good news: the controls that prevent the overwhelming majority of incidents are well understood — they map directly onto the NIST Cybersecurity Framework — mostly free, and within reach of any business.
 Here is the practical set we put in place for clients.

 Understand the shared responsibility model